 rem for media queries?
 I had the same question too, and I never figured it out, not till now.

-When I first created the mappy-breakpoint library over a year ago, I used
+When I first created the mappy-breakpoint library, I used

 rem units.
 Then after a conversation with Sam Richard, I quickly switched to